 Yield A financial return or interest paid to buyers of government bonds.
 The yield/rate of return on bonds takes into account the total of annual interest payments, the purchase price, the redemption value and the amount of time remaining until maturity.

 Yield curve A graph showing the relationship between the yield on bonds of the same credit quality but different maturity at a given point in time.
-Zero-rate tax countriesThis refers to jurisdictions that levy a zero-rate corporate income tax.
-In effect no tax is paid; this is akin to an indefinite tax holiday.
+This page has been left blank intentionally.